raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

     }
 ```

-Notice how you're passing in two **parameters** in the brackets now?
-The second one is not being used just yet, but the code won't compile if you don't pass values in for all the **parameters** when you call the function.
+Notice how you're passing the `animateOneColour` function two parameters in the brackets?
+Even though the function doesn't use the second one just yet, but the code won't compile if you don't pass in values for all the parameters when you call the function.

 + Verify and upload your code.
 What do you notice?

 This time you only needed to write **one line** of code that calls `strip.setPixelColor`, and all of the pixels turned on.

 + Inside your new function, can you see that there is another pair of **curly braces** with some code in between?
-This pair belongs to something called a **for loop** \(but not the `loop` function!\), rather than a function.
+This pair belongs to something called a **for loop** \(but not the `loop` function!\).
 It looks like this:

 ```
     for(uint16_t i=0; i<strip.numPixels(); i++) {